graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2025-10/papers/2025-10-29-grouped-lattice.md

 **2. Salience-determined bit allocation** Based on activations from calibration data, choose bit-widths per weight group to minimise the local objective $D_{\text{KL}}(\mathrm{Softmax}(W x) \,\|\|\, \mathrm{Softmax}(\hat{W}x))$, where $W$ is the original weight, quantised to $\hat{W}$ and $x$ is a calibration input.
 E.g. if the _average_ bit width target is 2 bits/param, more sensitive groups might be allocated 3 bits/param, and less sensitive groups 1 bit/param.

 **3. Companding** Since the quantiser in the following step is linear, it is helpful to first compress the range of weights.
-Use a _companding function_ (elementwise nonlinarity), defined as:
+Use a _companding function_ (elementwise nonlinearity), defined as:

 <div>
 $$